GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

     terraform -chdir="${TERRAFORM_RUN_DIR}" apply
     ```

+   If you run into errors, review and edit the `${TERRAFORM_RUN_DIR}/terraform.tfvars` file.
-   If you don't have a successful execution from the beginning, re-run until all is deployed successfully.
+   If you don't have a successful execution of certain resources, re-run `terraform -chdir="${TERRAFORM_RUN_DIR}" apply` a few more times until all is deployed successfully.
+However, if there are still resources not deployed, open a new [github issue](https://github.com/GoogleCloudPlatform/marketing-analytics-jumpstart/issues/).

 ### Resume terminal session